raspberrypilearning/astro-pi-mission-zero/en/step_4.md

 --- task ---

-Change the greeting text and colour — what message will you send to the Astronauts aboard the ISS?
+Change the greeting text and colour — what message will you send to the astronauts aboard the ISS?

 --- /task ---